Mountain Bike Tires for Any Trail

 Width and Volume

-Probably should have led with this section, honestly.
+Probably should have led with this material, openly.
 Wider tires (2.4-2.6 inches) grip better and absorb more bumps than narrower options (2.2-2.3 inches).
 The tradeoff is weight and rolling resistance.

 Most trail riders end up around 2.4-2.5 inches.
 Wide enough for grip and comfort, not so wide that climbing suffers.
 Your frame and fork clearance limit how wide you can go.